 - Old AC + electric resistance heat: $2,200–3,000/year

-If you're switching from electric resistance heat to a heat pump, you save $1,000+ per year.
-If you're switching from gas furnace to heat pump, savings are smaller (or negative) but you collect tax credits and rebates.
+If you're switching from electric resistance heat to a heat pump, annual savings can be substantial.
+If you're switching from a gas furnace to a heat pump, savings are usually smaller and can be negative depending on utility rates, so incentives and comfort goals matter more.

 Traditional AC + new gas furnace: $9,000–17,000 combined for a complete system replacement